peterdsharpe/AeroSandbox/CONTRIBUTING.md

 ### Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+This Code of Conduct is loosely adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).